 Tests and diagnosis

-Your doctor will likely ask you for your medical history and perform a physical exam, including inspection of the anal region.
+Your doctor will likely ask about your medical history and perform a physical exam, including inspection of the anal region.
 Often the tear is visible.
-Usually this is all that's needed to diagnose an anal fissure.
+Usually this exam is all that's needed to diagnose an anal fissure.

-Your doctor may refrain from performing a rectal exam, which involves inserting a gloved finger into your anal canal, because it may be too painful.
-In some cases, however, your doctor may use a short, lighted tube (anoscope) to inspect your anal canal and see how far an anal fissure extends.
+Your doctor will probably refrain from performing a digital rectal exam, which involves inserting a gloved finger into your anal canal, because it is likely to be too painful.
+If anal fissure is suspected but can't be identified, your doctor may use a short, lighted tube (anoscope) to inspect your anal canal.

 Treatments and drugs